![]() |

 The inner court at the front side is separated from the street by a crenelated and decorated wall, that also has some niches.

-As can be seen on the first picture the exterior wall has two gates. of which the left one has a pediment topped with a shield, which has an inscription that reads KIA MATE TOA, Fight unto death, the motto of soldiers from Southland, New Zealand, who fought in Gallipoli in the First World War.
+As can be seen on the first picture the exterior wall has two gates. of which the left one has a pediment topped with a shield, which has an inscription that reads KIA MATE TOA, Live and die like a man, the motto of soldiers from Southland, New Zealand, who fought in Gallipoli in the First World War.

 Joseph Meyer